 6.7 WARRANTIES; REMEDIES

 6.7.1 Warranty Period.
-The Warranty Period will be the period of time commencing with the Go Live of each Phase used by PEBA in an operational, non-test environment, utilizing actual production data and terminating twelve (12) months after that Go Live.
-Each Phase will have its own Warranty Period as described in this section.
+The Warranty Period for each Phase will be the period of time commencing with the Go Live of the Phase and terminating twelve (12) months after that Go Live.

 (a) Periodic Processes.
-The Warranty Period will be extended to cover the Periodic Processes under Section 3.1.5.20 if the first Live Use of the functionality relating to the Periodic Processes occurs outside of the twelve (12) month Warranty Period in Section 6.7.1.
-Any Defects discovered during the first Live Use will be corrected as in Section 6.7.3.
-PEBA will notify the Contractor of any Defect within 60 days after the first live use of the Periodic Processes.
+The Warranty Period will be extended to cover the Periodic Processes under Section 3.1.4.20 if the first Live Use of the functionality relating to the Periodic Processes occurs outside of the twelve (12) month Warranty Period in Section 6.7.1 such that any Defects discovered during the first 60 days following the first Live Use of the Periodic Process will be corrected as in Section 6.7.3, provided that PEBA notifies the Contractor of any Defect within such 60 day period.

 6.7.2 Warranty of Conformity to Specifications.
-During the Warranty Period, Contractor represents and warrants that the BAS System (i) will operate without Defect; and (ii) will operate in material conformity with the System Specifications.
-Contractor, at its own expense, upon receipt of written notice from PEBA, will make all corrections and modifications necessary to the BAS System and each component or portion thereof, so that the BAS System will so operate.
-If a Defect is discovered during the Warranty Period but, despite the exercise of reasonable diligence by PEBA, written notification of such Defect reaches Contractor within a reasonable time after the conclusion of the Warranty Period, such Defect will be deemed to have been reported during the Warranty Period.
+During the Warranty Period, Contractor represents and warrants that the final system implementation software Deliverable for the applicable Phase will operate in material conformity with the System Specifications.
+Contractor, at its own expense, upon receipt of written notice from PEBA within the Warranty Period, will make all corrections and modifications necessary to such Deliverable and each component or portion thereof, so that such Deliverable will so operate.
+If a Defect is discovered during the Warranty Period but, despite the exercise of reasonable diligence by PEBA, written notification of such Defect reaches Contractor within a reasonable time after the conclusion of the Warranty Period (not to exceed two (2) Business Days), such Defect will be deemed to have been reported during the Warranty Period.
+Contractor shall have no obligation to make warranty modifications or provide any associated warranty services under this Section 6.7.2 or Section 6.7.3, below, attributable to any of the follow: (i) modification of the Deliverable other than by Contractor or its subcontractors, or use thereof in a manner not contemplated by this Agreement; (ii) PEBA’s failure to use any corrections or modifications made available by Contractor; (iii) a failure to fulfill any PEBA obligation under the Agreement or and the applicable SOW with respect to such Deliverable; (iv) PEBA’s failure to reasonably cooperate with Contractor in the resolution of the Defect; (v) the quality or integrity of data from other automated or manual systems with which the Deliverable interfaces; (vi) hardware or software that is supplied by a third party to PEBA; or (vii) hardware, software, networks or systems not a part of the Deliverable which is inadequate to allow proper operation of the Deliverable.
+If any such exception applies, PEBA shall compensate Contractor for Contractor’s effort in validating and remedying such condition on a time and materials basis.

 6.7.3 Correction of Warranty Period Defects.
-Contractor represents and covenants that it will use all reasonable diligence to correct Defects in the BAS System discovered during the Warranty Period, when reported to Contractor in writing or discovered by Contractor within the Warranty Period.
-Contractor will use its best efforts to perform all warranty services during the Warranty Period in a manner which minimally disrupts PEBA’s daily operations.
+Contractor will use reasonable efforts to perform all warranty services in a manner which minimally disrupts PEBA’s daily operations.

-Upon PEBA reporting a Defect in the BAS System during the Warranty Period, PEBA will categorize the Defect Severity and Priority as documented in Section 3.14.7.
+Upon PEBA reporting a Defect in a Deliverable warranted under Section 6.7.2 during its applicable Warranty Period, the parties will categorize the Defect Severity and Priority as documented in Section 3.17.4.

 Without limiting the parties’ ability to agree to a different timeframe as circumstances warrant, the parties acknowledge the following to be Contractor’s target timeframes for initiating verification of a Defect, identification of potential workarounds, identification of potential resolutions, identification and assignment of Contractor Personnel to address Defects and the commencement of work to resolve such Defects: